CALL (02) 9610 1046

 There are different types of leases:

-A commercial lease usually refers to a lease with no retail activity, like industrial premises, warehouses, office spaces.
+A commercial lease usually refers to a lease with no retail activity, like industrial premises, warehouses and office spaces.

 A retail lease usually involves retail services where goods are being sold, like shopping centres, cafes, restaurants, and clothing stores.